entropic-dev/boltzmann/docs/content/concepts/04-accepting-input.md

 ## Accessing User Input

+User input comes in three forms:

+1. **Query or "search" parameters.** These are provided as part of the incoming URL, after the `?`.
+Generally query parameters are used to send safe-to-repeat requests, like page limits, object counts, or search facets.
+   On the otherh hand, query parameters are not suitable for sending input to be used in object creation or operations that otherwise may have side-effects.
+Query parameters are available via [`context.query`].
+2. **URL parameters.** These are also provided as part of the URL, _before_ the `?`.
+These match up with `:named` segments in the handler's route.
+URL parameters are generally used to select a particular resource.
+For example, your application might have a `/users/:name` handler which would match `/users/sam`; in this case the URL parameter `name` would have the value `"sam"`.
+URL parameters are available via [`context.params`].
+3. **Body parameters.** Body parameters are created by interpreting the incoming HTTP request body.

+[`context.query`]: @/reference/02-handlers.md#query
+[`context.params`]: @/reference/02-handlers.md#params
+[`Context`]: @/concepts/01-handlers.md#Context

 ## Validating User Input

-## Writing Custom Body Parsers

-Boltzmann provides three validator decorators that rely on [the ajv schema validator](https://github.com/epoberezkin/ajv) for you to enforce a schema for your route parameters, query params, and body.  <!-- more -->
+Boltzmann provides three validator decorators that rely on [the ajv schema validator](https://github.com/epoberezkin/ajv) for you to enforce a schema for your route parameters, query params, and body.
 The functions are:

 - `boltzmann.decorators.body`: validate the structure of an incoming body
 - `boltzmann.decorators.query`: validate parameters in the query string